Death of Nicky Verstappen: Disappearance and body discovery

-On Saturday, 8 August 1998, Verstappen and 36 other children took the bus from Heibloem to Brunssum to take part in a children's summer camp being held on the De Heikop camping grounds on the Brunssummerheide.
-Verstappen was last seen alive around 5:30 a.m. on 10 August by a tentmate; later that morning, he was no longer in his sleeping bag; only his shoes were still in the tent.
-On 11 August, police and volunteers conducted a search for the boy; at 9 p.m., his body, naked from the waist up, was found in a pine grove on the Schinvelderweg in Landgraaf, 1.2 km from the camp.
-The body showed signs of possible sexual abuse, but the post-mortem did not determine the cause of death, and an initial examination for foreign DNA yielded nothing.
-A tissue and cigarette with human DNA were found near where the body was discovered; from this DNA a complete profile was compiled.
+On Saturday 8 August 1998, Verstappen and 36 other children took a bus from Heibloem to Brunssum to take part in a children's summer camp being held on the De Heikop campgrounds on the Brunssummerheide.
+Verstappen was last seen alive around 5:30 a.m. on 10 August by a tentmate; later that morning, he was no longer in his sleeping bag, and only his shoes were still in the tent.
+On 11 August, police and volunteers, including Verstappen's parents, conducted a search for the boy; around 9 p.m., his body was found in a pine grove on the Schinvelderweg in Landgraaf, 1.2 km from the camp.
+He was found barefoot and without a shirt, but wearing his pajama bottoms and underwear; interestingly, the pajama bottoms were inside-out and backwards, indicating they had likely been hastily put back on at some point.
+Additionally, upon Verstappen's discovery, the soles of his feet were clean and showed no evidence of having walked barefoot through the forest or on bare ground, leading to speculation that he was abducted and carried.
+At the time of Verstappen's discovery, local medical examiners had apparently been vacationing and were not immediately available, thus delaying a post-mortem examination for several days.
+The body showed signs of possible sexual abuse, and a possible head injury was considered, but the examination could not determine an exact cause of death; an initial examination for foreign DNA yielded nothing.
+A tissue (containing trace amounts of semen) and a cigarette butt were found near where the body was discovered; from this DNA, a complete profile was compiled.